owenthereal/gotask/README.md

    --help, -h           show help
 ```

-The first block of the comment appear as the task usage for
+Noticing the first block of the comments appears as the task usage for
 `say-hello`.
 The rest become the description:

 ```plain